 Using in vivo recordings and molecular profiling, we define how the activity of individual nerve cells in the mammalian brain relates to their postsynaptic target neurons, and how this activity changes during different behavioural states, environmental contexts, and pathological conditions.

 Alzheimer's disease, the most common form of dementia, is defined by the progressive spread of misfolded Tau proteins and the build-up of amyloid-beta plaques in the brain.
 We study the vulnerability of Papez circuit to pathology in the human brain and investigate the consequences of Tau pathology in mouse models.
-We are also investigating cell-type-specific biomarkers and biochemical pathways that are affected in neurodegenerative disease that may lead to treatments to prevent or slow disease progression.
+We are also investigating cell-type-specific biomarkers and biochemical pathways that are affected in neurodegenerative disease that may lead to pharmacological treatments to prevent or slow disease progression.

 We are happy to support fellowship applications from interested postdoctoral candidates.